kzamin/final_project_am_490/README.md

 # Abstract - in a paragraph or two, summarize the project

-Build a topic classifier for news articles using the BBC News Dataset and the Huffington Post 1 Million News Articles Dataset.
+Built a topic classifier for news articles using the BBC News Dataset and the Huffington Post 1 Million News Articles Dataset.
 Utilizes bag of words and TF-idf featurization techniques and Multinomial Naive Bayes, Decision Tree, RNN, K Neighbors, and Random Forest Classifiers.

 # Problem statement - what are you trying to solve/do

-The ability to analyze and discover the topic of a news article from the article itself.
+The ability to analyze and discover the topic of a news article from the article itself or the headline and a short description.

 # Related work - what papers/ideas inspired you, what datasets did you use, etc